Silver $35.97 Gold $3336.20 Platinum $1345.00 Palladium $1099.00 Copper $0.32

 1. Digital Scale

 You weigh precious metals on the scale as one of the steps in determining your bid.
 Your scale should be able to weigh in grams, pennyweight and troy ounces.
 Carats may also proof useful if you plan on dealing in diamonds, but not necessary otherwise.
 There are all kinds of scales on the market.
 You can spend a lot of money on a fancy digital scale able to weigh thousands of grams, but this is overkill.
-A good 1000 gram scale like the one included in our kit can be bought on Amazon for around $25.
+A good 1000 gram scale can be purchased on Amazon for around $25.

-Since you will be weighing silver as well as gold and platinum, we recommend that your scale be able to accommodate at least 1000 grams.
-Our Affiliates kit includes a 1000 gram digital scale.
+Since you will be weighing silver as well as gold and platinum, we recommend your scale be able to accommodate at least 1000 grams.

 You can start with a small digital scale and expand to a more expensive model once your gold buying business grows and you learn what will fit best for your business.